 A single Agila 2 satellite transmits more than 190 channels of high-fidelity digital programming to cable companies and home satellite dishes, along with the capability to handle more than 50,000 simultaneous two-way telephone conversations.

 Agila 2 features the largest number of active transponders of any satellite in the region.
-It contains 30 C-band transponders at 27 Watts and 24 Ku-band transponders at 110 watts, combinable to 12 high-power 220-watt transponders.
-Total dc power at End of Life (EOL) will be more than 8200 Watts.
+It contains 30 C-band transponders at 27 Watts and 24 Ku-band transponders at 110 watts, combinable to 12 high-power 220 watt transponders.
+Total dc power at End of Life (EOL) is more than 8200 Watts.
 The combination provides a power-to-mass ratio of 5-to-1, making Mabuhay one of the most efficient satellites in the industry.

 As part of the contract, SS/L procured the launch vehicle, built a satellite control ground station in Subic Bay in the Philippines, and trained Agila 2 personnel who operate the satellite.
 The spacecraft was launched on a CZ-3B.

 After negotiations with ProtoStar to take the satellite over as ProtoStar-3 came to no conclusion, the satellite was acquired by Asia Broadcast Satellite and renamed Agila 2 / ABS 5 in late 2009.
 In late 2011 it was repositioned to 3° West and renamed ABS 3

 |Contractors:||Space Systems/Loral (SS/L)|

 |Mass:||3775 kg (launch); 1800 kg (dry)|